Underpin-WP/underpin/README.md

 ## Template System Trait

 This plugin also includes a powerful template system.
 This system clearly separates HTML markup from business logic, and provides ways to do things like set default params for values, and declare if a template should be public or private.
+Any time a class needs to output HTML on a screen, this trait can be used.

+## Debug Logger
+If you're logged in and add `underpin_debug=1` to the end of any URL, an "Underpin events" button appears in the admin bar.
+This provides a debugging interface that dumps out all of the items that were registered in the request, as well as any events that were logged in that request.
+This context can be useful, especially in production environments where debugging can be difficult.

 ## Event Logging Utility

 This plugin includes a utility that makes it possible to log events in this plugin.
 These logs are written to files in the `wp_uploads` directory, and comes equipped with a cron job that automatically purges old logs.
+Additinally, the method in which the logger saves data can be extended by creating a custom Writer class.

 ### Using the Error Logger